 During the application process, students choose a "major," which will be their main field in which to specialize.
 Whether at the undergraduate or graduate level, each "major" has particular requirements and usually some choices.
 Click for a complete list of undergraduate and graduate majors.

 In addition to choosing a major, students who qualify may also decide to participate in the UK's Honors Program.
-The specially-appointed faculty in the Honors program offer small, seminar-style classes, in which students acquire essential critical and analytical skills as they discuss and examine the ideas that shape today's world.
+The appointed faculty in the Honors program offer small, seminar-style classes, in which students acquire essential critical and analytical skills as they discuss and examine the ideas that shape today's world.